bakkot/cfgrammar-tool/README.md

 TODO
 ----

-* Proper NPM support and general code cleanup; this was mostly written in a couple of marathon sessions to try to get a tool based on it up, and the haste shows.
+* General code cleanup; this was mostly written in a couple of marathon sessions to try to get a tool based on it up, and the haste shows.
 Strict mode and linting, too.

 * Normal forms: put a grammar in [Chomsky normal form](http://en.wikipedia.org/wiki/Chomsky_normal_form), [Greibach normal form](http://en.wikipedia.org/wiki/Greibach_normal_form), or others.